 Australian sport streaming service Sports Flick has built itself as an alternative to the mainstream, with coverage of a range of sports and leagues that don’t get a lot of coverage elsewhere, with a focus on cricket, football and fights.
 When it comes to boxing, there’s not any regular coverage on Sports Flick – their focus is much more on XFC and other MMA events.
-But they also do pay-per-view boxing events when they have the rights to them – such as November’s Molina vs Raygoza bout in Mexico.
+But they also do pay-per-view boxing events when they have the rights to them.

 And as far as pay-per-view goes, Sports Flick’s prices are more reasonable than most.
-That Mexico fight only cost $1.99, with the XFC events sitting at around $25.
 A general Sports Flick subscription is $14.99 per month.

 When it comes to which devices you can stream boxing bouts on, both Kayo and DAZN come with extensive support for popular streaming devices, and though there are some differences, all support iOS and Android phones and tablets and will let you cast to a Chromecast device from them.

 DAZN, having been in operation overseas for twice as long as Kayo has here, arrives in Australia with a set of apps for almost everything – with the exception of Telstra TV.